China demands proof from U.S. senator for COVID-19 accusation

 China has bristled at Washington’s accusations of wrongdoing regarding COVID-19 and insists it has been open and transparent about the outbreak, which first emerged from the city of Wuhan in late 2019.

-Scott declined to give details of the evidence when asked during his interview on Sunday but said it had come through the intelligence community.

-Hua told reporters on Monday that the development of a COVID-19 vaccine is not a bilateral competition and Beijing hopes the United States will mirror China’s pledge and offer any vaccine it develops to the world for free.

-Reporting by Huizhong Wu; Writing by Se Young Lee; Editing by Toby Chopra and Giles Elgood
+Reporting by Huizhong Wu in Beijing and David Brunnstrom in Washington; Writing by Se Young Lee; Editing by Toby Chopra, Giles Elgood and Cynthia Osterman